ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/1996 and before/19900000_19280908_Artifacts_discovery.md

 Archaeological Context
 ----------------------

 The presence of the two guardians alongside the artifact suggests a possible ceremonial or protective role.
-They might have died protecting the artefact or in a brutal sacrificial ritual.
+They might have died protecting the artifact or in a brutal sacrificial ritual.
 Further investigation is needed to determine their exact nature and relationship to the artifact.

 Conclusion
 ----------